 Although the demand for prison beds in the short term has been affected by the severe budget challenges many of our customers currently face, these challenges put further pressure on our customers' ability to construct new prison beds of their own, which we believe could result in further reliance on the private sector for providing the capacity we believe our customers will need in the long term.
-We will continue to pursue build-to-suit opportunities like the aforementioned 1,500-bed expansions for the state of Georgia and the 1,072-bed facility we are constructing in Nevada for the OFDT.
+We will continue to pursue opportunities like the aforementioned 1,500-bed expansions for the state of Georgia, the 1,072-bed facility we are constructing in Nevada for the OFDT, and the new Jenkins Correctional Center we are constructing for the state of Georgia.
 In the long-term, we would like to see continued and meaningful utilization of our remaining capacity and better visibility from our customers before we add any additional capacity on a speculative basis.

 In November 2008, our Board of Directors approved a program to repurchase up to \$150.0 million of our common stock.
 Through the expiration of this stock repurchase plan on December 31, 2009, we completed the purchase of 10.7 million shares at a total cost of \$125.0 million, or an average price of \$11.72 per share.
 We utilized cash on hand, net cash provided by operations and borrowings available under our revolving credit facility to fund the repurchases.
 Our last purchase under the \$150.0 million stock repurchase plan was in March 2009.
 In February 2010, our Board of Directors approved a new program to repurchase up to \$250.0 million of our common stock through June 30, 2011.
 The program is intended to be implemented essentially the same as the previous repurchase program, through purchases made from time to time in the open market or in privately negotiated transactions, in accordance with SEC requirements.
 Given current market conditions and available bed capacity within our portfolio, we believe that it is appropriate to use our capital resources to repurchase common stock at prices which would equal or exceed the rates of return we require when we invest in new beds.
-Through March 31, 2010, we have completed the purchase of 1.6 million shares under the \$250.0 million stock repurchase plan at a total cost of \$31.9 million, or an average price of \$20.36 per share.
+Through September 30, 2010, we have completed the purchase of 6.4 million shares under the \$250.0 million stock repurchase plan at a total cost of \$128.4 million, or an average price of \$19.95 per share.